Are We Really Making Much Progress in Text Classification? A Comparative Review: Sequence-based Methods

 The self-attention mechanism has been very successful, but it has quadratic complexity in sequence length.
-After Transformer-based models have also entered the vision domain~\citep{visiontransformer}, Google researchers introduced a family of methods that eliminate the costly self-attention mechanism in Transformers and are purely based on MLP layers.
-The first of these attention-free models is MLP-Mixer \citep{tolstikhin2021mlp} developed for vision tasks. \extended{ It divides the input image into a sequence of non-overlapping patches, then fed through blocks of MLPs consisting of channel-mixing and token-mixing layers.} Shortly after the MLP-Mixer architecture, an MLP-based natural language processing model called gMLP~\citep{DBLP:journals/corr/abs-2105-08050} was released.
-The gMLP model replaces the attention layer in the basic blocks of a Transformer with a spatial gating unit.
-Inside this layer, cross-token interactions are achieved with the use of an element-wise multiplication of the hidden representation and a linear projection of that representation. \extended{ The authors also experimented with different setups for the SGU, and found it most effective to split the hidden layer before the gating function into two equal parts $(Z_{1},Z_{2})$ along the channel dimension.
-Inside the SGU, $Z_{1}$ is multiplied by the linear projection of $Z_{2}$. } While \citep{DBLP:journals/corr/abs-2105-08050} found that it is possible to achieve similar performance as BERT by replacing self-attention with these gating units, gMLP was still outperformed by BERT on some tasks.
+After transformer-based models have also entered the vision domain~\cite{visiontransformer}, Google researchers introduced methods that eliminate the costly self-attention mechanism in transformers and are purely based on MLP layers.
+The first of these attention-free models is MLP-Mixer \cite{tolstikhin2021mlp} developed for vision tasks.
+It divides the input image into a sequence of non-overlapping patches, then fed through blocks of MLPs consisting of channel-mixing and token-mixing layers.

+Shortly after releasing the MLP-Mixer architecture, an MLP-based natural language processing model called gMLP~\cite{DBLP:journals/corr/abs-2105-08050} was released.
+The gMLP model replaces the attention layer in the basic blocks of a transformer with a spatial gating unit.
+Inside this layer, cross-token interactions are achieved by multiplying the hidden representation element-wise and projecting it linearly.

+While Liu et al.~\cite{DBLP:journals/corr/abs-2105-08050} found that it is possible to achieve similar performance as BERT by replacing self-attention with these gating units, gMLP was still outperformed by BERT on some tasks.
 The authors hypothesized that self-attention could be advantageous depending on the tasks (\ie cross-sentence alignment).
 Therefore, they attached a tiny attention unit (single-head with size $64$) to the gating units.
-This extension is called aMLP and substantially increased the model's performance.
+This extension is called aMLP and substantially increases the model's performance.
 While other attention-free language models have been proposed~\cite{pengRWKVReinventingRNNs2023a,guMambaLinearTimeSequence2023b}, none of them has been systematically evaluated for topical text classification.

-\subsection{Graph-based Methods}
+\section{Graph-based Methods}

 Graphs can serve several purposes in text classification: One is to consider the input data as a graph (\ie the documents, their words), which we call synthetic text-graph approaches to distinguish them from graphs in which the structure has a natural interpretation (\eg citations graphs).
 Another purpose is considering an additional label hierarchy as input to the model~\cite{DBLP:journals/csur/Sebastiani02} (\ie classes organized in a hierarchy), which we call hierarchy-based methods.